Indiana Jones

-Indiana Jones is an American media franchise consisting of five films and a prequel television series, along with games, comics, and tie-in novels, that depicts the adventures of Dr. Henry Walton "Indiana" Jones, Jr. (portrayed in all films by Harrison Ford), a fictional professor of archaeology.
+Indiana Jones is an American media franchise owned by Lucasfilm consisting of five films and a prequel television series, along with games, comics, and tie-in novels.
+The franchise centers on the adventures of Dr. Henry Walton "Indiana" Jones, Jr., a fictional professor of archaeology.
+Jones is portrayed by Harrison Ford in all five of the films.

-The series began in 1981 with the film Raiders of the Lost Ark.
-In 1984, a prequel, Indiana Jones and the Temple of Doom, was released, and in 1989, a sequel, Indiana Jones and the Last Crusade.
-A fourth film followed in 2008, titled Indiana Jones and the Kingdom of the Crystal Skull.
-A fifth and final film, titled Indiana Jones and the Dial of Destiny, was theatrically released on June 30, 2023.
-The series was created by George Lucas.
-The first four films were directed by Steven Spielberg, who worked closely with Lucas during their production, while the fifth film was directed by James Mangold.
-In 1992, the franchise expanded to a television series with The Young Indiana Jones Chronicles, exploring the character in his childhood and youth.
-It included adventures with his parents and real life historical figures from the early twentieth century.
+The film series was created by George Lucas and began in 1981 with Raiders of the Lost Ark, which was followed in 1984 by a prequel, Indiana Jones and the Temple of Doom.
+A sequel, Indiana Jones and the Last Crusade, was released in 1989, followed by Indiana Jones and the Kingdom of the Crystal Skull in 2008.
+A fifth film, Indiana Jones and the Dial of Destiny, was released in 2023.
+The first four films were directed by Steven Spielberg, who worked closely with Lucas during their production.
+The fifth film was directed by James Mangold.
+In 1992, the franchise expanded to a television series with The Young Indiana Jones Chronicles, which depicts Jones in his youth.

-Marvel Comics began publishing The Further Adventures of Indiana Jones in 1983, and Dark Horse Comics gained the comic book rights to the character in 1991.
-Novelizations of the films have been published, as well as many novels with original adventures, including a series of German novels by Wolfgang Hohlbein, twelve novels set before the films published by Bantam Books, and a series set during the character's childhood inspired by the television show.
+Marvel Comics began publishing the comic series The Further Adventures of Indiana Jones in 1983.
+Dark Horse Comics gained the comic book rights to the character in 1991.
+In addition to novelizations of the films, many novels with original stories have been published, including a series of German-language novels by Wolfgang Hohlbein; twelve novels published by Bantam Books which are set before the films; and a series of books set during Jones's childhood, which were inspired by the television series.
 Numerous Indiana Jones video games have been released since 1982.